• Skip to primary navigation

 Add more coconut milk if you need to thin it out, and more salt and black pepper to taste.

-Serve with any of your favorite toppings like cheddar cheese, green onions, and fried chickpeas for crunch!
+Serve with any of your favorite toppings like cheddar cheese, green onions, and pan-fried crispy chickpeas for crunch!

 I love to serve this cauliflower potato leek soup with a side of crusty bread.